Spider Mites on Alocasia: Protecting Large Leaves from Warm, Dry Conditions

 Introduction from a nearby infested plant

-Mites travel between plants that are close together or touching.
-Alocasia grown among a larger collection is at risk of introduction from any infested neighbor, particularly if plants are not regularly inspected.
+Mites travel between plants that are close together or touching, either by crawling along a shared leaf or by drifting on air currents from a fan or an open window.
+Alocasia grown among a larger collection is at risk of introduction from any infested neighbor, particularly if plants are not regularly inspected, and its broad horizontal leaves make an easy landing platform compared with a narrower-leaved plant nearby.

 How to Fix It